You must be at least 18 years old, have completed an approved course of training at an EASA Approved Training Organisation (ATO).

 If you are applying on the basis of training and testing being completed by a non UK (EASA Approved) Approved Training Organisation, we will also require the following:

-- A copy of the Approved Training Organisations approval certificate
+- A copy of the EASA Approved Training Organisations approval certificate

-- A copy of the examiners licence and examiner authorisation certificate
+- A copy of the EASA Examiners licence and examiner authorisation certificate

 - A copy of email showing Test Notification has been authorised by the UK CAA